Xilinx/Vitis-AI/board_setup/vck5000/board_setup_vck5000.rst

 After the script is executed successfully, use the XRT command to check that the installation was successful.

    ::

       /opt/xilinx/xrt/bin/xbutil examine

-The result should contain the correct information for "System Configuration, XRT, Devices present".
+The result should contain the correct information for System Configuration, XRT and Devices present.

 .. note:: This version requires the use of a VCK5000-PROD card.
 VCK5000-ES1 card is no longer updated since Vitis AI 2.0, if you want to use it, refer to `Vitis AI 1.4.1 <https://github.com/Xilinx/Vitis-AI/tree/v1.4.1>`__.